 Videos and images are great ways for brands to communicate their story in an appealing and captivating way.
 Digital Sherpa found that videos increase a person’s understanding of your product or service by 74%.
-Whether this is embedded onto the website itself or shared through social channels, it engages users, enhances your brand’s story and when done correctly, makes for a great user experience.
+Whether this is embedded onto the website itself or shared through social channels, it engages users, enhances your brand’s story and when done correctly, makes for great user experience.

-Responsive web design has been around for some time and the elements within these designs continues to get better.
-As these elements push forward we are starting to see design that takes what works on mobile devices and implementing them sitewide.
+Responsive web design has been around for some time and the elements within these designs continue to get better.
+As these elements push forward we are starting to see a design that takes what works on mobile devices and implementing them sitewide.
 One example of this is bringing app-like and responsive menus to the entire site, not just mobile devices.
 Brands are implementing vertical menus on either the left or right side of the page and some sites are even using what is called a “Hamburger Menu”.
 This menu style is the 3 “bars” that are usually situated at the top left or right of a site.
 When clicked on, the menu is shown.

 Performance and Speed

 Recently designers have been mindful of the need to make sites load faster and use less bandwidth.
 They are aware of not only the varying network speeds but also the size of their files and sites.
-By keeping these factors in mind, sites are being designed to improve user experience, reduce bounce rate and improve your search engine optimization (SEO) efforts.
+By keeping these factors in mind, sites are being designed to improve user experience, reduce bounce rate, and improve your search engine optimization (SEO) efforts.

 Personalized User Experience